 Hammonasset Beach State Park Campground

 When you want to stay overnight at Hammonasset Beach State Park's campground, you'll have over 550 campsites to choose from.
-This campground is quite large and sites are spacious, even with all the neighbors.
+This campground is quite large, and sites are spacious, even with all the neighbors.
+There's even a camp store to stock up on small supplies during your stay.
 Depending on where you end up parking, sites will either loop around or spread out along straight lines.
 Most sites accommodate RVs and trailers, with only a few reserved for tent campers only.
 The grounds, while busy and large, are laid out nicely and everything is well organized.

 Visitors can expect clean, roomy sites that all have access to bathhouses, dishwashing stations, potable water, and dumpsters.
 Each of these amenities is available within all of the camping loops, so visitors don't have to worry about a long trek to get to the bathroom.
 There are only 50 that provide hookups for electric, so, if this is a must for your stay, you'll want to get those reservations in quickly.
 This place fills up fast.
 On your way out, there are multiple dump stations.
 Even with so many provided, if it's beautiful, it's busy - and that means you can expect a bit of a wait.

 The campground sits only minutes away from the two-mile stretch of beach.
 Even with so many sites, it can be quite tricky trying to get in for a weekend, even after the energy of summer begins to fade.
 The campground is only open for overnight guests from Memorial Day to the beginning of October.
 With such a small window of time to make sure you get to park here, it's a good thing reservations can be made online or by phone up to 11 months in advance.
 The hosts and staff of Hammonasset Beach State Park's campground work hard to keep this place going as a tradition for you and your family to return to year after year.
 The maximum RV and trailer length is 35 feet.